pyccel/pyccel/tutorial/decorators.md

 In python negative indexes allow a user to index an array starting from the back (e.g. the index -1 is the last element of the array).
 Pyccel recreates this behaviour for literal indexes.
-However when an array is indexed with a variable or an expression, it is impossible to know at compile time whether the index is positive or negative.
+However when an array is indexed with a variable or an expression, it is impractical (and often impossible) to know at compile time whether the index is positive or negative.
 As a result an if block must be added.
 This implies a (potentially large) performance cost.
 Non-literal negative indexes are not especially common, therefore Pyccel does not add this costly if block unless it is specifically requested.
 This can be done using the `allow_negative_index` decorator.

-An example shows how pyccel handles negative indexes beween Python and C:
+An example shows how Pyccel handles negative indexes beween Python and C:

 ```python
 from pyccel.decorators import allow_negative_index